 Participatory Action Research - an approach to research concerned with developing practical knowing in pursuit of worthwhile purposes, grounded in a participatory worldview.
 It brings together action and reflection, theory and practice, in participation with others in pursuit of practical solutions to issues of pressing concern to people, communities, and regions.

 Social Capital - is the network of relationships among people living in a particular place or working on a particular issue.
 Social capital enables society to function properly.
-In addition to networks, it refers to

 Appendix B

 Participating Members - Leadership Team